Anduin2017/AnduinOS/Checklist.md

 * Ensure the image can be installed with both BIOS and UEFI.
 * Ensure there is no overview on startup.
 * Ensure the cursor theme is applied.
+* Ensure the timezone and language is localized.
 * Ensure right clicking the desktop can open console here.
 * Ensure user can configure desktop icons when right click the desktop.
 * Ensure there is start button on the task bar with the logo of our distro.